 * Italian PM said deal expected within days

-* Labour union opposes piecemeal sale, wants steelmaking preserved
+* Labour union opposes piecemeal sale, wants steelmaking

 * Sources say bid amount small, focus on rolling mills